crystal-i18n/i18n/docs/src/translation_loaders.md

 It is possible to write new translation files in order to load translations from other data sources.
 For example it could be possible to write translation loaders to load translations from a database, XML files, etc.

-To do so, it is necessary to subclass the `I18n::Loader::Base` abstract class and tp provide a `#load` method that returns a valid [translation hash](./translations_hash_specification) (<a href="/ref/I18n/TranslationsHash.html" target="_blank"><code>I18n::TranslationsHash</code></a>):
+To do so, it is necessary to subclass the `I18n::Loader::Base` abstract class and to provide a `#load` method that returns a valid [translation hash](./translations_hash_specification) (<a href="/ref/I18n/TranslationsHash.html" target="_blank"><code>I18n::TranslationsHash</code></a>):